geoschem/GCHP/docs/source/user-guide/plotting-output.rst

    The grid-box corners should be used with :code:`pcolormesh()` because the grid-boxes are not regular (it's a curvilinear grid).
    This is why we use :code:`corner_lats` and :code:`corner_lons` in the example above.

 You may also use the GCPy python toolkit to work with GCHP files.
+The GCPy package is used primarily for GEOS-Chem benchmarking but can be adapted for other uses.
 For more information see `https://github.com/geoschem/gcpy/ <https://github.com/geoschem/gcpy/>`_.